 The Arthritis Foundation states that providing your arthritic joints with a regular massage can help reduce stiffness and pain significantly, along with improving the range of motion.
 If you don’t want to pay a visit to a physiotherapy center or a spa every time you experience joint pain, you can learn massage techniques that you can apply to own your joints.
 When choosing a massage therapist, be sure to pick one who is experienced in working with arthritic patients.

 Turmeric, a yellow spice, contains curcumin, which can help reduce arthritis pain, thanks to its anti-inflammatory properties.
 Initial research indicates that consuming turmeric can help treat joint inflammation.
 Although more research is needed, there is no harm in adding turmeric to flavour your dishes.

 There are several types of herbal supplements that may assist with reducing joint pain.

 - Thunder God Vine

-Herbs typically don’t have side effects, but they can lead to some dangerous drug interactions.
+Herbs do not typically have side effects, but they can lead to some dangerous drug interactions.
 Therefore, be sure to see your doctor before committing to any herbal supplement.

-Although arthritis is considered to be an incurable condition, you can significantly reduce its impact and pain by making some necessary lifestyle changes.
+Although arthritis is considered an incurable condition, you can significantly reduce its impact and pain by making some necessary lifestyle changes.
 Maintaining a healthy weight and exercising often can be a major boost for your joints.
-Arthritis pain is highly dependent on your diet; thus, make sure you avoid foods that promote inflammation.
+Since arthritis pain can be affected by your diet; be sure to avoid foods that promote inflammation.